intel/rohd/doc/tutorials/chapter_7/00_sequential_logic.md

 Let see how we can actually build a unit test in `Sequential`.
 Before we start the simulation, let inject value of 1 to signals `reset` and `sin` to prevent our signal from being `z` value at the start.

 We also can create a local function that print the flop of the clock.
-We can access the Simulator time using `.time()` function.
+We can access the Simulator time using `.time` getter.
 Then, let us kick start the `Simulator` by setting its maximum simulation time and `.run()` the Simulator.
-Notice that we use `unawaited()` function instead of `await` because we want to do something with the positive edges.
+Notice that we use `unawaited()` function instead of `await` because we want to do something with the positive edges. `unawaited()` here is basically telling Dart not to wait for `Simulator.run()` to complete before continuing.

 ```dart
 void main() async {